kstenerud/concise-encoding/cbe-specification.md

 Strings are specialized byte arrays, containing the UTF-8 representation of a string WITHOUT a byte order mark (BOM).
 The length field contains the byte length (length in octets), not the character length.

-For byte lengths from 0 to 15, there are special top-level inferred-length string type values.
-For larger strings, use the array encoding.
+For byte lengths from 0 to 15, there are special top-level inferred-length string types.
+For larger strings, use the array type.

 Examples: